aledelmo/3DSlicer_Plugins/TractographyPelvis/README.md

 # TractographyPelvis
 This module aims to compensate the 3D Slicer lack of functionality regarding tractography algorithms.
-Here the MRTrix3 methods, at the moment the state of the art for tractography, are wrapped to extend and enrich the Slicer framework.
+Here the MRTrix3 methods are wrapped to extend and enrich the Slicer framework.

+Please note that this plug-in implements external functionality.
+More specific indication can be found on the [MRTrix3][1] website.

 ## Installation